 Objective: To evaluate a candidate's ability to demonstrate the competencies required of a CIRP via case scenarios exploring important and timely issues in insolvency and restructuring.
-Eight6 out of the 10 competencies identified in the Competency Profile are tested on the exam.
+Eight5 out of the 10 competencies identified in the Competency Profile are tested on the exam.

-Sponsor's Responsibility: Help to ensure candidate readiness to challenge the CNIE.
+- Sponsor's Responsibility: Help to ensure candidate readiness to challenge the CNIE.
 Review study plans to ensure adequacy and track candidate progress against the plan.
-Assist the candidate to determine whether or not the candidate is ready to challenge the CNIE.
-Be prepared to recommend that the candidate defer challenging the exam if, in the sponsor's opinion, there is a lack of confidence that the candidate has a good chance of being successful.
+Assist the candidate to determine whether or not they are ready to challenge the CNIE.
+Be prepared to recommend that the candidate defer challenging the exam if, in the sponsor's opinion, there is a lack of confidence that the candidate has a good chance of being successful. - Pre-requisites: Successful completion of the Applied Knowledge